dstackai/dstack/docs/docs/concepts/volumes.md

 dev environments, tasks, and services.

 > Volumes are currently supported with the `aws`, `gcp`, and `runpod` backends.
-Support for other backends and on-prem fleets is coming soon.
+Support for other backends and SSH fleets is coming soon.

 ## Define a configuration